GPla/Stratego/README.md

 # Stratego

 A simple android game based on the board game stratego.
+A two player multiplayer game via bluetooth.

 Build with: